The Importance of Infection Control in Phlebotomy

 Phlebotomy technicians use sterile, single-use needles and tubes to complete phlebotomy procedures.
 By doing so, they reduce the risk of infection being transmitted via the surface of their equipment.

-Given that needles directly enter the bloodstream and that the inside of vacutainer tubes establish a direct connection with the bloodstream via the needle and tube holder, it is imperative that these items are sterile at the time they are used.
+Given that needles directly enter the bloodstream and that the inside of evacuated tubes receive the specimen via a sterile needle, it is imperative that these items are sterile at the time they are used.

 Disposal of contaminated materials